A Great Question About Breaking Into Stand-up Comedy And Becoming A Comedian

 But let me end with this:

-Every comedian is either the victim or the benefactor of the process that they use to create, develop, refine, hone and deliver the stand-up comedy act that they choose to share with audiences.
+Every comedian is either the victim or the benefactor of the process they use to create, develop, refine, hone, and deliver the stand-up comedy act they choose to share with audiences.

-And it will be that process that determines how fast or how slow they are able to generate the big and frequent laughs needed to move forward as a comedian.
+And it is that process that determines how fast or how slow they are able to generate the big and frequent laughs needed to move forward as a comedian.

-Again, the question asked at the beginning was a great one as it has allowed me to respond to possible misconceptions about what’s really involved with becoming a comedian and interacting with talent agencies along the way.
+Again, the question asked at the beginning was a great one, as it has allowed me to address possible misconceptions about what’s really involved in becoming a comedian and interacting with talent agencies along the way.

 Leave a Reply